We flew in first class on the Delta Airbus jet that Boeing tried to keep out of the US. Here’s what it was like.

 - Benjamin Zhang/Business Insider

-The A220 soon climbed past the gloomy clouds and into the blue sky.
+The A220 soon climbed past the gloomy clouds and into the blue sky above.

 - source